Getting High Scores in THEA

 How to Score High in THEA

-The THEA test is a course-placement test for the first-year students who are joining undergraduate courses in several colleges in Texas.
+The THEA is a course-placement exam for the first-year students who are joining undergraduate courses in several colleges in Texas.
 It is designed to evaluate the academic aptitude of the students in the areas of Reading, Writing and Math and determine if their skills in these areas match the course-level expectations or not.
-This article explains the importance of the THEA scores, along with details on how the THEA score is calculated and tips on how to score high in the THEA test.
+This article explains the importance of the scores, along with details of calculation and tips on how to score high in the test.

 The Importance of THEA Scores: